aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/staking_contract.md

 ## Function `distribute`

 Allow anyone to distribute already unlocked funds.
-This does not affect reward compounding and therefore does not need to be restricted to just the staker or operator.
+This does not affect reward compounding and therefore does<br/> not need to be restricted to just the staker or operator.

 <pre><code>public entry fun distribute(staker: address, operator: address)<br/></code></pre>